marcpages2020/Minimaps/docs/index.md

 * Try replacing the squares by textures.
 * Using the config file try changing the corner in which the minimap, the margin and the width.
 * Try replacing the black background by a colored one.

+## Improvements

+I've shown you the basics to implement a minimap but there are many minor improvements which could be applied into the code to get a different result which fits better your project.
+Some examples:
+* Take an isometric map and create an orthogonal minimap.
+* Play fx when an alert in the minimap appears.
+* Use textures for the icons instead of quads.
+* Add Fog of War into the minimap.

 ## Sources
 * [My personal crusade against mini-maps and other corner based HUD elements in immersive games by Andrii Honcharuk on Gamasutra](https://www.gamasutra.com/blogs/AndriiHoncharuk/20170714/301733/My_personal_crusade_against_minimaps_and_other_corner_based_HUD_elements_in_immersive_games.php)